autopkg/mikestechshop-recipes/README.md

 # mikestechshop-recipes

-Recipes for AutoPkg maintained by MTS Professional Services (https://www.mtsproservices.com).
+Recipes for AutoPkg maintained by Talos Fleet Management (https://www.talosfleet.com).
 If you use them, click the *star* button above to show your support!

 ## Installation